naythuraohnmyint/Android-Broadcast-Receiver-with-Vibrate-Alert/README.md

-Broadcast Receiver with Vibrate Alert (android)
+Broadcast Receiver with Vibrate Alert
 ==========
-this is my first repository testing
 Testing in May 19 2014